-Generate and use reports to evaluate the capture and migration process, categorize the total number of database objects, and identify the number of objects that can be converted and migrated automatically.
+Use the Migration Log pane to evaluate the capture and migration process, categorize the total number of database objects, and identify the number of objects that can be converted and migrated automatically.

-The Summary, Detailed, and Error and Warnings reports provide information about the actions that have occurred and record any warnings and errors.
+The migration log provides information about the actions that have occurred and record any warnings and errors.
 They identify the changes that have been made to the converted model so that you can evaluate if you should make changes to the applications that access the destination database.

 - 3. Evaluate and categorize the issues that occurred.
-The reports can help by providing information about: - Tables that did not load when you captured the source database - Stored procedures, views, and triggers that did not parse when you created the converted model - Syntax that requires manual intervention - Database objects that were not created successfully when you migrated the destination database - Data that did not migrate successfully when you migrated the destination database - 4.
-For each error or warning in reports, evaluate the following: - Number of times an issue occurred - Time required to fix the issues, in man hours - Number of resources required to fix the issue
+The migration log can help by providing information about: - Tables that did not load when you captured the source database - Stored procedures, views, and triggers that did not parse when you created the converted model - Syntax that requires manual intervention - Database objects that were not created successfully when you migrated the destination database - Data that did not migrate successfully when you migrated the destination database - 4.
+For each error or warning in the migration log, evaluate the following: - Number of times an issue occurred - Time required to fix the issues, in person-hours - Number of resources required to fix the issue